-Four Simple (Not Always Easy) Steps of the Organizing Process
+Four Steps of Any Organizing Process

 After years of helping individuals and families bring more order into their lives, I observed that there are four major actions that are required during any organizing process.
 These actions are done over and over more in a cyclical than linear pattern.
 People were often good in one area but got stuck in another.
 Some folks had difficulty letting go of things, others had problems figuring out what category something fit it, still others had a real challenge figuring out how to use the space they had and finally for some maintenance was their weak area.
 All four steps are necessary to complete and maintain any organizing project.
 Below you will find some explanation and questions to help you achieve success.

 Step One – ELIMINATE

 Throw away or recycle what is no longer usable.
 Donate or sell the items you no longer want, need or like.